Adithya-13/ToDoListKotakode/README.md

 # ToDoListKotakode
 Repository for Serial Blogs in Kotakode

-Hello Guys, This Repository is for Blog Content in Kotakode, if you all want to see my serial blogs, come and check this out!! thanks :)
+Hello Guys, This Repository is for Blog Content in Kotakode, if you all want to see my blog series, come and check this out!! thanks :)

 * [ToDoList App - Part 1 (Prepare)](https://kotakode.com/blogs/3877/)